 undermine positive social behaviour, lifestyles and attitudes.

-incite or condone abusive behaviour towards individuals or groups by peer pressure, bullying or similar actions. .
+incite or condone abusive behaviour towards individuals or groups by peer pressure, bullying or similar actions.

 idealize unhealthy bodily appearances, nor incite or condone physical self-harm.

 undermine the authority, responsibility, judgment or tastes of parents or legal guardians, having regard to relevant social and cultural values and the physical and cognitive abilities of the intended target group.